ShonPozner/Ex4---Searching-Algorithms-Server/README.md

 ##### Solver -
 * Realized with the help of successor departments who solve a problem according to a defined exercise
 ##### Search -
-* And more problems that are associated with the search world - for example, we search the matrix Using various algorithms
+* Define a searchable object and know how to solve a search world problem - for example, we search the matrix Using various algorithms
 ##### Algorithms -
 The following algorithms were realized:
 * Breadth First Search